engineyard/ey-docs/pages/deploy-from-the-dashboard.md

 ## Deploy Your Application

-After you have completed the prerequisites you are ready to deploy your application from the Dashboard.
+After you have completed the prerequisites you are ready to deploy your application.
 You should have new code comitted to your Git repository that is ready to be deployed.
 You have a few simple options when deploying your code:

 ### Deploy code from your master branch